 What does Fair Trade Mean?

-Fair trade is a term that refers to products where fair prices are paid to producers in developing countries.
+Fair trade refers to products where fair prices are paid to producers in developing countries.
 Fair trade is a core value of Liz Alig.
 Not only do we insure that our seamstresses have fair and ethical work conditions and wages, we also give back to further the development and skills training of women in their communities.
-All of Liz Alig products are produced by our partnerships with organizations who empower women-owned business, teach job skills to low income communities, and encourage economic growth in developing countries.
+All of Liz Alig products are produced by our partnerships with organizations that empower women-owned business, teach job skills to low income communities, and encourage economic growth in developing countries.

 Are you Fair Trade Certified?